 - Heat the oil in a saucepan over medium-high heat.
 Add the neck, heart, gizzard and wing tips to the pan.
-Saute until just beginning to brown, about a minute.
+Cook, stirring, until just beginning to brown, about a minute.

-- Add the vegetables and bay leaf and saute till soft, about 2 minutes.
+- Add the vegetables and bay leaf and cook till soft, about 2 minutes.

 - Pour the chicken stock and water into the pan and bring to a boil.